 What Is PrEP?

 PrEP stands for pre-exposure prophylaxis.
 This medication is a daily pill that helps prevent HIV infection.
 When taken correctly, PrEP reduces the risk of getting HIV through sexual activity by upward of 90%.
 For intravenous drug users, PrEP can reduce the risk of HIV by more than 70%.
-The brand name for PrEP is Truvada.
+The brand names for PrEP are Truvada and Descovy.

 If you experience side effects that are severe or do not go away while taking PrEP, be sure to alert your medical provider.